GoodUse FAQs

 • Operating Budget

-• Other grants
+• Other grants (unless otherwise specified)

 • In-Kind (In-kind match can total as much as 80% upon approval by Southface)

-• In- house labor
+• In-house labor

 • Donated or discounted labor, materials, or services by a third party

-5) Does my organization need the match at the time of application?
+6) Does my organization need the match at the time of application?

-• If awarded, at least 50% of the match funding should be accessible at the time the grant agreement is executed, and 100% must be identified.
+Your organization should have an idea how you will support the match required for this grant at the time of application.
+Applications with this information identified are more competitive.
+If awarded, at least 50% of the match funding should be accessible at the time the grant agreement is executed, and 100% must be identified.
 100% must be accessible by 50% project completion.

-6) What are some common projects GoodUse funds?
+8) What are some common GoodUse projects?

-• Lighting/lighting controls
+• LED Lighting/lighting controls

 • Building Automation Systems (BAS) or Wi-Fi thermostats

-7) Do I need to complete all projects recommended by Southface at one time?
+9) Do I need to complete all projects recommended by Southface at one time?

-11) After my project is complete, what’s next?
+10) Our GoodUse project is complete, what’s next?

 • We recommend as a best practice that grantees continue tracking in ESPM for 2 years post implementation.
 Keeping a current ESPM is required for future eligibility.